 General and recyclable waste

 General and recyclable wastes can be disposed in the separate bins provided within buildings and around the campus.
-Estates manage the general waste managment contract.
+Estates manages the general waste managment contract.
 Further information is available on the sustainability webpages.

 Most chemicals produced within the University will need to be disposed via a specialist contractor.
-Detail of how to access this service are provided on the chemical waste disposal page.
+Details of how to access this service are provided on the chemical waste disposal page.

 Biological and clinical waste

 Biological waste, commonly called clinical waste, is material that may be infective or offensive and so needs to be collected and disposed by a specialist contractor.
 SEPS manage this contract.
 Further advice on how to access this service can be found on our biological waste page.